Guizi29/Crawler/README.md

 The sensor is connected to the odroid c4 via 4 connectors:

--VIN must be connected to the odroid c4's 3.3V DC power supply.
+- VIN must be connected to the odroid c4's 3.3V DC power supply.

--GND must be connected to a ground on the odroid c4.
+- GND must be connected to a ground on the odroid c4.

--DA (data) must be connected to pin i2c SDA while CL (clock) must be connected to pin i2c SCL.
+- DA (data) must be connected to pin i2c SDA while CL (clock) must be connected to pin i2c SCL.